ololiuhqui/magnolia-free-hugo-theme/readme.md

 ////////////////// questions

-- how to modify site variables
-- how to modify page variables (like metadesc)
 - the 404 page is added manually to the public folder because github supports 404 only in the root of the folder (cannot do custom 404 for each language)
 - images have to be in .webp format
 - leave fields empty to remove stuff if not specified in another way